NOC-OI/2025-02-20-NOC_Southampton/index.md

 <p id="requirements">
   <strong>Requirements:</strong>
     Participants must bring a laptop which can connect to the Eduroam or NOCstaff wifi.
 All attendees will receive an account on the NOC Data Science Platform where all required software will be pre-installed.
-Anybody wishing to install the software on their laptop should follow the setup instructions <a href="#setup">below</a>.
 </p>

 {% comment %}